Celebrating Over 21 Years of Excellent Service

 A loan from your 401(k) plan is not ‘free money,’ but it’s a quick way to get funds at a low-interest rate to help fund a big purchase or pay a lump sum as a down payment on a home.

 The repayment plan is created depending on the amount you borrow, and the interest rate applied.
 Repayment (principal + interest) is usually made through automatic payroll deduction back into your 401(k) account.
+Before you decide to borrow from your 401(k) plan, ensure that you understand the process and its potential implications.

 Why do people take 401(k) loans?